uibix/pdfbix/README.md

 | NO_STORAGE_CONFIGURED |     427     | You need to configure your custom storage first (currently S3 supported)           |
 | EMAIL_NOT_VERIFIED    |     428     | Email is not verified.
 Please verify your email                                    |

+## Custom Storage Configuration

-## Enable custom s3 Storage
+### Enable s3 Storage

 It's very easy to confugure your own s3 bucket, you just need to generate your [aws programmatic keys](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
 Its recommended to create a separate user for your project with right S3 programmatic access.

+### Enable google cloud Storage

+You need to create bucket in GCP using console or cli.
+To do so, you can follow the steps mentioned [here](https://cloud.google.com/storage/docs/quickstart-console).

+To enable upload using code you need to genreate credentials or a role with `storage.objects.create` permission.
+You can follow the [steps in this guide](https://cloud.google.com/storage/docs/uploading-objects) to upload objects into bucket.

-After you have generated your keys you can configure them on our Customer panel under **Account -> Custom Storage**.
+***Note:*** After you have generated your keys you can configure them on our Customer panel under **Account -> Custom Storage**.
 Your keys are stored in encrypted format, So you don't have to worry about any privacy loss.